guinp1n/docker-hivemq-with-prometheus/README.md

 ### Disclaimer

-This script is tested only with MacOS and Docker Desktop for Mac!
+This script is tested only with MacOS and Docker Desktop for **Intel** Mac!
 To make it work in Linux you will need to modify the script (see section 'For non-MacOs users').

 # Quick start